January, like

 UV index

-In Phuket, the average daily maximum UV index is 11.
-A UV Index value of 11, and more, symbolizes an extreme health hazard from unsafe exposure to the UV radiation for the average person.
+The average daily maximum UV index in January in Phuket is 11.
+A UV Index reading of 11, and higher, represents an extreme health hazard from exposure to the Sun's UV rays for the average person.

-Note: The average daily UV index of 11 transform into the following instructions:
+Note: In January, a daily maximum UV index of 11 leads to the following instructions: